mschuchard/linter-packer-validate/README.md

 Linter-Packer-Validate aims to provide functional and robust `packer validate` linting functionality within Atom.

 ### Installation
 Packer is required to be installed before using this.
 Versions in the range `~> 1.0` of Packer are officially supported.
-The Linter and Language-JSON Atom packages are also required.
+The Linter and Language-JSON or Language-HCL Atom packages are also required.

 ### Usage
-- All JSON files with a `builders` key that has an array value will be linted with this linter.
-Be aware of this in case you have a non-Packer JSON file with this characteristic.
-Also be aware of this in case you have a typo for the `builders` key, since this linter will then not trigger.
+- All JSON files with a `builders` key that has an array value, or HCL files with a `build` map, will be linted with this linter.
+Be aware of this in case you have a non-Packer JSON or HCL file with this characteristic.
+Also be aware of this in case you have a typo for the `builders` key or `build` map, since this linter will then not trigger.
 - If your Packer template has a JSON parsing error, this linter will notify of it but not provide specific information about it.
 Please use a JSON Linter for that functionality.